VeloxDB/VeloxDB/Doc/articles/guide/automapper.md

 [!code-csharp[Main](../../../Samples/University/NoPoly/Course.cs)]

 Mapping object graphs introduces some problems.
 For example if you have graph like, deeply connected model, you could easily end up mapping the whole database and sending it to the client.
 Since this behavior is not desired, VeloxDB automapper provides a method for selecting which objects should be mapped.
 By default, only the object you called To method on will be mapped, objects it references will not be mapped.
-In order to map referenced objects to DTOs you need to call <xref:Velox.ObjectInterface.DatabaseObject.Select> method on them first.
+In order to map referenced objects to DTOs you need to call <xref:VeloxDB.ObjectInterface.DatabaseObject.Select> method on them first.
 Here is an example of database operation that maps `Teacher` and all referenced courses to DTO:

 [!code-csharp[Main](../../../Samples/University/NoPoly/UniApi.cs#GetTeacher)]